 The surviving scientists pooled their knowledge and resources, training three young people (and the chimp, who was capable of speech and abstract reasoning) to search for remnants of humanity, reintroducing lost ideas as they traveled the barren landscape in the high-tech Ark II.

 In addition to the amazing looking Ark II, the series also featured a jetpack called the Jet Jumper, used by Jonah to seek out folks in need when the Ark II was just too clunky to use effectively.
 And the Ark Roamer, a smaller, 4-wheeled all-terrain vehicle.
 The Roamer was carried in the rear of the Ark II; a cool little vehicle every kid watching would have loved to drive around in.

-And now, please enjoy the first episode of Ark II here:
+Watch the first episode of Ark II Online

 Fun fact: The front end of the Ark II prop was later re-used as the nose portion of the Seeker spacecraft in the Filmation series Space Academy, and Jason of Star Command.